-7 Music Note Values: Quarter Note, Half Note, Whole Note…
+Note Value (Duration): Whole Note, Half Note, Quarter Note…

-There are seven note values (and 7 musical rests of the same duration): the Whole Note, the Half Note, the Quarter Note, the Eight Note, the Sixteenth Note, the Thirty-Second Note, the Sixty-Fourth Note.
+There are 7 main note values (and 7 musical rests of the same duration): the Whole Note, the Half Note, the Quarter Note, the Eighth Note, the Sixteenth Note, the Thirty-Second Note, the Sixty-Fourth Note.

-The beginning of Beethoven’s Piano Sonata No. 3 uses the Whole Note, the Half Note, the Quarter Note, the Eight Note, the Sixteenth Note, the Eight Note triplet:
+The beginning of Beethoven’s Piano Sonata No. 3 uses the Whole Note, the Half Note, the Quarter Note, the Eighth Note, the Sixteenth Note, the Eighth Note triplet:

 Rhythmic Equivalences Between the Different Note Values